wiliamsouza/poison/README.md

-How to hack gitgub streak
+How to hack github streak
 -------------------------

 1. Create a repo